THUNDER: Tile-level Histopathology image UNDERstanding benchmark: Experiments

 \tabcolsep{1pt}

 \myparagraph{Global ranking of foundation models} We propose a global ranking of studied foundation models by aggregating the quantitative results from different tasks.
 To this end, we rank the models for each of them independently, and sum task-specific rankings to obtain a final global ranking.
-We consider: (\textit{i}) average knn F1-score, (\textit{ii}) average linear probing F1-score, (\textit{iii}) average $16$-shot F1-score, (\textit{iv}) average ECE after linear probing, and (\textit{v}) average adversarial attack F1-score drop (with $\epsilon=1.5.10^{-3}$).
-Ranks vary between tasks, with however certain models showing consistent good performance across them, leading to a top-5 composed of \textit{uni2h}, \textit{virchow2}, \textit{midnight}, \textit{uni}, and \textit{hopt1}.
+We consider: (\textit{i}) average knn F1-score, (\textit{ii}) average linear probing F1-score, (\textit{iii}) average $16$-shot F1-score, (\textit{iv}) average ECE after linear probing, and (\textit{v}) average adversarial attack F1-score drop ($\epsilon=1.5.10^{-3}$).
+As shown in Table~\ref{tab:rank_sum}, ranks vary between tasks, with however certain models showing consistent strong performance across them, leading to a top-5 composed of \textit{uni2h}, \textit{virchow2}, \textit{midnight}, \textit{uni}, and \textit{hopt1}/\textit{keep}.
 In particular, \textit{uni2h} performs very well on a majority of tasks.
-Interestingly, no vision-language models is present in this top-5, but the best vision-language model, i.e. \textit{keep}, reaches $6^{th}$ rank.
+Interestingly, no vision-language model is present in the top-4, but the best vision-language model, i.e. \textit{keep}, reaches $5^{th}$ rank (same rank as \textit{hopt1}).
+We provide a more detailed discussion on quantitative results in appendix (\ref{sec:extended_discussion_res}): we present how our results are aligned with findings from previous studies, how to leverage them to improve models in the long run and look more closely into intra-group discrepancies.